UK Visa for Indians: Everything You Need to Know (2026 Guide)

 Want to Avoid Rejection?
 Run a Pre-Submission Check

-Before you submit your UK visa application, use TravelReady's Consular-Grade Validation Engine to scan for the 47 most common rejection triggers.
-Our Expert Engine checks for:
+Before you submit your UK visa application, use TravelReady's validation engine to scan for the 47 most common rejection triggers.
+Our system checks for:

 - Insufficient financial evidence (28-day rule violations)